 Such platforms offer complete visibility with control towers that let enterprises manage the entire supply chain from one place.
 By combining people, process, data, and technologies, control towers enable greater transparency and collaboration.

 As AI powers digital supply chain twins, they can automatically process oceans of data with fewer errors and greater efficiency, drastically increasing productivity and reducing operational costs.
 Thanks to ML algorithms, such systems can identify potential roadblocks in the supply chain by simulating scenarios and prompting preemptive measures.

 Since digital twins integrate with legacy operational and planning systems (ERP, TMS, and WMS), external data, and IoT devices, they make real-time data acquisition and supply chain monitoring a breeze.

-Finally, they enable businesses to set up predictive altering and action status trackers that detect patterns, understand the business impact of an organization’s strategies.
-That, in turn, helps businesses stay on top of upcoming complications/fluctuations in markets.
+Finally, they enable businesses to set up predictive altering and action status trackers that detect patterns.
+This helps businesses stay on top of upcoming complications and fluctuations in markets.

 What’s the way forward?

 The pandemic has underlined the importance of transforming supply chains and empowering them with next-gen technologies to quickly adapt to disruptions like pandemics (where changes occur at breakneck speeds) while mitigating risks.

 An AI-powered digital supply chain management platform like GEP NEXXE™ can help enterprises set up a virtual replica of their supply chains for complete visibility, intelligence, agility, and resilience — crucial to keep up with rapidly changing market dynamics.

 Powered by GEP MINERVA™, GEP’s proprietary AI technology, GEP NEXXE supports demand forecasting and big data analytics — critical components of an effective digital supply chain twin.